 For this lower ab exercise, keep your resistance band secured to a lowish anchor point.
 This time, you need to lie on your back.
-With your feet anchoring the band, bring both knees in as high as you can, hold and return back down again.
+With your feet anchoring the band, bring both knees in as high as you can, and hold and return back down again.
 Using both legs at the same time means you need more balance, so your core will feel the real benefit.

 Your obliques are another vital part of your abdominal muscles, so it’s always a good idea to make sure you’re giving them some attention.
 Wood chops work, but twists are awesome on their own.
 Anchor the band to your side and simply rotate your torso to move the resistance band with you.

 The last of our resistance band ab exercises is the crunch.
 It’s one of the best upper ab builders!
 With the resistance band anchored behind you, lie flat on your back, holding the band in your hands.
 Contract your abs.
 Your shoulders should be off the floor, but everything below is still in contact.
 Hold the position for a second or two for a harder contraction and better results.
 This is a really challenging ab exercise with a resistance band.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.